ramperaj/wellcoaches-feedback-assistant/personalized-plan-guide.md

 ## Principles

+*What to optimize for so your plan stays specific, ethical, and feasible.*

 * **Personal, not generic:** address the student as **you**; use the client’s words.
 * **Evidence-anchored:** cite **timestamps** on every evidence line if they exist.
 * **One theme:** choose a clear throughline (e.g., *name values earlier*; *ask permission before expertise*; *quantify success before brainstorming*).